wusai2333/trib/doc/lab2.md

 general distributed key-value pair bin storage layer, where it could work for any kinds of service (including but not only Tribbler).

+The keeper does not need to listen on the address given.
+The keeper address here serves more like a keeper configuration name; it tells the keeper launcher if a keeper should be running on the current machine.

 ***

 ```